 This presents an opportunity for organizations to think carefully about what they wish to achieve from each board or shareholders’ meeting and the levels of transparency they wish to disclose in their reporting.
-Many organizations are experiencing increased scrutiny from stakeholders on a number of fronts – such as leadership, good governance, profitability – as we approach 2022.
+Many organizations are experiencing increased scrutiny from stakeholders on a number of fronts e.g., good governance, profitability and stakeholder management.

 While digital transformation provides a number of opportunities to increase resilience, we believe that transforming the legal and corporate secretarial functions should not be viewed primarily from a cost reduction perspective.
 As our guide shows, there is a great opportunity to reimagine how the organization treats adhering to corporate reporting deadlines as part of achieving its wider strategic goals.